 ‘Detective’ is a game in which you hide something special around the house, and then leave a chain of clues for your kids to find and solve until they uncover the hidden prize.
 It’s easier than it sounds to set up and can be played with a few pieces of scratch paper or some common household items.
 It’s a killer way to entertain kids on stormy days and, even better, if the weather is nice you can expand the adventure outside or to a park with a little foresight.
 And not only does it stretch your kids’ brains a bit, but also their bodies as they excitedly run around the house or yard.
-For my money, it’s the greatest rainy day game of all time.
+For my money, it’s one of the greatest rainy day activities for kids there is.

 Prep Time: 15 minutes